• Skip to primary navigation

 How long do you cook a pot roast?

 The amount of time it will take to cook a pot roast depends on it size.
-For a 3-3 1/2 pound boneless cut of chuck roast, it should take at least 3 hours for it to become tender.
-I would say about 45 minutes to an hour per pound.
+For example, a 3-3 1/2 pound boneless cut of chuck roast should take at least 3 hours for it to become tender.
+I would say about 45 minutes to an hour per pound is the perfect amount of time.

 What temperature should I cook my pot roast at?